opiran-club/ssh-tunnel/README.md

 Direct ssh-tunnel

-Auto script to make ssh tunnel between 2 server with related system file and cronjob  (direct tunnel)
+Auto script to make ssh tunnel between 2 server with related system file and cronjob  (direct tunnel) and (reverse tunnel)
  - make system file
  - generate key and copy to 2nd server
  - create cronjob after every reboot to run the script